The best color to paint with is blood.

 He wandered through the citadel, paying no mind to where he went, so long as it was in the opposite direction from where he came.
 The fortress still bustled with news of his resurrection.
 He saw it on the faces of the liveried servants who bowed and curtsied as he traveled past and heard it the excited din of voices and clattering pots that filled the kitchens and hallways.

-Erik pushed his way through a door and found himself in a large courtyard without trees or columned walkways, where the air rang with the swift clang-click-clang of swords.
+Erik pushed his way through a door and found himself in a large courtyard without fountains or columned walkways, where the air rang with the swift clang-click-clang of swords.
 A group of twenty black-coated warriors stood in small knots, dispersed throughout the courtyard, watching two shirtless men, one young and one old, swing swords at each other.
 Stripped to the waist, a light coat of sweat glistened on the duo’s chests and arms as they danced on top of the hard-packed earth, encircled by four knee-high braziers that blazed under the afternoon sun.

 He approached the combatants, keeping his face impassive, nose twitching at the scent of burnt wood.
 He knew one man well, Sir Númi Maida, the aged Lightbender who led his honor guard from the capital.
 As tall as Erik was, Númi stood taller still and far more heavily muscled.
 His gray topknot bounced off his shoulder, and scars from countless previous battles crisscrossed his puckered skin.
 He moved like a dancer, longsword flowing in his hands, meeting his opponent’s attacks with perfect stance and form.